Cotswold Way

 The Cotswold Way is a 102 mi long-distance footpath, running along the Cotswold Edge escarpment of the Cotswold Hills in England.
 It was officially inaugurated as a National Trail on 24 May 2007 and several new rights of way have been created.

 History

-The Cotswold Way route was first suggested some 50 years ago by Gloucestershire-area Ramblers, of which Tony Drake (d.
-7 March 2012) of Cheltenham area and the late Cyril Trenfield of the South Gloucestershire area were principals.
+The Cotswold Way route was first suggested some 50 years ago by Gloucestershire-area Ramblers, of which Tony Drake of Cheltenham area and the Cyril Trenfield of the South Gloucestershire area were principals.
 Although recognised as a suitable route for a National Trail in due course, the path was initially sponsored by Gloucestershire County Council, who had no powers of footpath creation, and so used only existing rights of way.

 An early guide to the Way, in the hand-drawn pictorial style of Alfred Wainwright, was produced by another Cheltenham-area rambler, Mark Richards, in 1973.
 The foreword from Tony Drake says: